UltimaHoarder/UltimaScraper/README.md

 # Mandatory

-Read the FAQ before submitting issue.
+Read the [#FAQ](https://github.com/DIGITALCRIMINAL/OnlyFans/blob/master/README.md#faq) at the bottom of this page before submitting a issue.

 From the project folder run this command in your terminal: